 Natural: Slightly rounded shape with very pointed canines.

 Oval: Round shape with rounded canines and incisors.

 Be sure to consider the shape of your face when selecting veneers.
 Most faces fall into four major shape categories: heart, oval, round, and square.
 Each type of face has an optimal tooth size and shape to balance the features and have you looking your best.

 Heart Shaped: Faces that are heart shaped work better with rounded and shorter veneers.

 Oval Shaped: Faces that tend to be more oval in shape look better with square teeth which help widen and add fullness to the face.

 Round Shaped: Faces that are rounded look better with longer more pronounced veneers.

 Square Shaped: Faces that are square with defined jaw lines look better with rounded teeth as they soften the features.

-Dr Rodney Raanan, DDS, MMSc, has years of experience selecting the best veneer shapes for your face.
+Dr Rifkin & Raanan, DDS, MMSc, has years of experience selecting the best veneer shapes for your face.
 Book an appointment at our Beverly Hills office to learn more about how you can change your overall look with custom porcelain veneers.